ProIntegritate/IOCs/README.md

 - nh: MD5_HASH = File did not contain a RichHash, but the area 0x80 to 0xff was hashed with and presented instead.
 - \- = This was not an Windows executable PE file and no data was produced.

-(2) The Metahash is a product of the following FileVersionInfo strings (as is, no separators):
+(2) The Metahash is a product of concatenating the following FileVersionInfo strings (as is, no separators):
 - CompanyName
 - FileDescription
 - InternalName